Thomas Needham, 6th Viscount Kilmorey

 M, #33060, b.
 2 March 1718, d.
 3 April 1784

-John Gore, 1st and last Baron Annaly of Tenelick was admitted to King's Inn in 1742 entitled to practice as a Barrister-at-Law.1 He held the office of Member of Parliament (M.P.) for Jamestown [Ireland] between 1747 and 1760.1 He was invested as a King's Counsel (K.C.) in 1749.3 He was Counsel to the Commissioners of Revenue, and Solicitor-General [Ireland] between 1760 and 1764.1 He held the office of Member of Parliament (M.P.) for County Longford [Ireland] between 1761 and 1764.1 He held the office of Chief Justice of the King's Bench [Ireland] in September 1764.1 He was invested as a Privy Counsellor (P.C.)
-[Ireland] in September 1764.1 He was created 1st Baron Annaly of Tenelick, co.
+He was admitted to King's Inn in 1742 entitled to practise as a Barrister-at-Law.1 He held the office of Member of Parliament (M.P.) for Jamestown [Ireland] between 1747 and 1760.1 He was appointed King's Counsel (K.C.) in 1749.3 He was Counsel to the Commissioners of Revenue, and Solicitor-General [Ireland] between 1760 and 1764.1 He held the office of Member of Parliament (M.P.) for County Longford [Ireland] between 1761 and 1764.1 He was appointed Privy Counsellor (P.C.)
+[Ireland] in September 1764.1 He held the office of Chief Justice of the King's Bench [Ireland] in September 1764.1 He was created 1st Baron Annaly of Tenelick, co.
 Longford [Ireland] on 17 January 1766.1 He held the office of Speaker of the House of Lords [Ireland] on 20 October 1767.1

-On his death, the Barony Annaly of Tenelick became extinct.2
+On his death, the Barony Annaly of Tenelick became extinct.2 He has an extensive biographical entry in the Dictionary of National Biography.4

 Citations